AryanThodupunuri/food-ordering-system/README.md

 ## Overview

-**Food Ordering System** is a backend application built using a microservices architecture to facilitate seamless and efficient food ordering processes.
-Customers can place orders from various restaurants, make secure payments, and receive real-time updates, while restaurants can manage orders and menus effectively.
+This project is a backend system for a food ordering app, designed around a microservices architecture.
+It lets customers place orders from restaurants, handles payments, manages menus, and sends real-time updates—all behind the scenes.

-_This README will be continuously updated to reflect the latest changes and improvements as the project progresses._
+I built it using Java 17 and Spring Boot, with a strong focus on clean code and scalable design.
+Each part of the system (like ordering, payments, restaurant ops, and customer info) is broken into independent services.

+To bring it to life in the cloud, I used Terraform to automate infrastructure setup and deployed everything to AWS.
+Services run in Docker containers on EC2, PostgreSQL is handled through RDS, and Kafka takes care of async communication between services using the Outbox pattern for reliability.

 ## Features